opensearch-project/project-website/_posts/2021-12-02-distributed-tracing-pipeline-with-opentelemetry.md

 ### Filtering traces for tail based sampling

 We will use a combination of filters to sample the traces.
-The filters for tail sampling are positive selections only, so if a trace is caught by any of the filters it will be sampled; Alternatively, if no filter catches a trace, then it will not be sampled.
+The filters for tail sampling are positive selections only, so if a trace is caught by any of the filter it will be sampled; Alternatively, if no filter catches a trace, then it will not be sampled.
 The filters for tail based sampling can be chained together to get the desired effect:

 - **latency**: Sample based on the duration of the trace.
 The duration is determined by looking at the earliest start time and latest end time, without taking into consideration what happened in between.
 - **probabilistic**: Sample a percentage of traces.